alexisflesch/Synology-DSM-RFXCOM/README.md

 ```

 ## Install domoticz using docker
-Connect to the Synology via SSH and run the following command to install domoticz using docker.
+Connect to the Synology via SSH and create a folder for domoticz (here it is located at /volume1/docker/domoticz).
+Then, run the following command to install domoticz using docker (adapt to your needs).

 ```bash
 sudo docker run -d --name=domoticz \